ipamo/VMWare-Reporter/README.md

 VMWare-reporter
 ===============

-Extract data easily from your VMWare clusters.
+Interact easily with your VMWare clusters.

 ## Installation